replicatedhq/replicated-docs/docs/intro-replicated.md

 - Provision test environments quickly using the compatibility matrix to create a variety of customer-representative environments
 - Create and manage custom license entitlements with granular control and flexibility, including free licenses for trial, dev, and community licenses.
 See [Creating and Managing Customers](/vendor/releases-creating-customer).
 - Create custom domains to brand your customer-facing URLs.
 See [Using Custom Domains](/vendor/custom-domains-using).
+- Use the proxy service to grant proxy access to private images without exposing registry credentials to your customers.
+See [About Proxying Image with Replicated](/vendor/private-images-about).

 ## Installing